CenterForOpenScience/OSFDocs/docs/projects/settings.rst

 Leaving the page without cancelling or clicking "Change" does not produce a warning for the user.

+The available categories are: "Analysis," "Communication," "Data," "Hypothesis," "Instrumentation," "Methods and Measures," "Procedure," "Project," "Software," "Other," "Uncategorized"

 .. _todo: log above as enhancement

 For admins and read+write contributors on a project or component, the next section allows users to edit the title and description.
 There is one field for "Title" and one field for "Description," followed by "Save Changes" and "Cancel" buttons.